simoesthiago/processlab/docs/rules.md

-# BPMappr - Regras de Desenvolvimento e Segurança
+# ProcessLab - Regras de Desenvolvimento e Segurança

 ## 🔐 Segurança